THE CO-OP EXPERIENCE

 Rewards of our process

-Work in the classroom
+Work in the Classroom

 Each family must assist in the classroom on a regular basis.
 Generally, a parent or caregiver works in the classroom about once a week.
 You can have any trusted caregiver work your shift in the classroom (grandparent, nanny, aunt, uncle, etc.).
 We ask each family in your class for their preferred classroom day, and work hard to create schedule with a consistent in-class day and a fair rotation within those preferences.